lustre-labs/lustre/pages/guide/02-state-management.md

 ## Messages not actions

-Lustre is not the first frontend framework to use the MVU architecture or to focus on dispatching messages to update state.
+Lustre is not the first frontend library to use the MVU architecture or to focus on dispatching messages to update state.
 State management libraries like Redux and Zustand follow a very similar pattern.
 The devil is in the details though, and these libraries often talk in terms of _actions_ but you'll see Elm and Lustre prefer the term _message_.

 Actions frame incoming events as _things to do_: "add a new todo", "make an HTTP request", etc. This can work well in the beginning, but as your application grows